-Another good place to advertise your litter is via online pure bred only websites such as Dogzonline.
-These require that you pay a yearly subscription, but this allows you to list yourself as a breeder and advertise both litters and older pups for sale through their pages.
-Dogzonline only allows Dogs Australia registered breeders on their site, so you will have to provide your Dogs Victoria membership number to register.
+Another good place to advertise your litter is via online pure bred only websites such as Dogzonline or Dogdom.

+Both of these sites require that you pay a yearly subscription, but this allows you to list yourself as a breeder and advertise both litters and older pups for sale through their pages.